abeadam/new-irish-cream/README.md

 # How to use this

-1. clone new-irish-cream in the parent directory of your poejct `git clone git@abeadam/new-irish-cream`
+1. clone new-irish-cream in the parent directory of your poejct `git clone git@abeadam/new-irish-cream`'

-2. install bower in your local project `npm install bower'

-3. install grunt in your local project `npm install grunt'

-4. copy bower.json and GruntFile.js and package.jsom to your project - you can append the content of devDependencies to your package.json if you already have one.
+2. copy bower.json and GruntFile.js and package.json to your project - you can append the content of devDependencies to your package.json if you already have one.

-5. run npm install bower

-6. run npm install
+3. run npm install

-7. edit bower.json to make it include only the libraries you care about
+4. edit bower.json to make it include only the libraries you care about

-8. run grunt file `grunt`
+5. run grunt file `grunt`

 now you will get a vendors folder tha has all the shared libraries